A topic from the subject of Advanced Chemistry in Chemistry.

 Applications

-Coordination compounds and organometallics have a wide range of applications, including:
+Coordination compounds and organometallics have broad applications:

 Conclusion